openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 getRssiValue(callback: AsyncCallback&lt;number&gt;): void

-Obtains the received signal strength indication (RSSI) of the remote BLE device.
+Obtains the Received Signal Strength Indication (RSSI) of the remote BLE device.
 This API uses an asynchronous callback to return the result.
-It can be used only after a connection is set up by calling [connect](#connect).
+It can be used only after a connection is set up by [connect()](#connect).

 **Required permissions**: ohos.permission.USE_BLUETOOTH